autarch/houseabsolute.com/content/resume/index.md

 ## Presentations {#speaking}

-I have presented at numerous conferences, including the O'Reilly Open Source Convention (OSCON), ApacheCon, and The Perl and Raku Conference (TPRC) / Yet Another Perl Conference (YAPC) in North America, Europe, Japan, and Taiwan.
+I have presented at many conferences around the world.
 These presentations have ranged from 5 minute lightning talks to all day intensive classes featuring extensive coding exercises as part of the class.

 See [my list of slides][30] and [class descriptions][31] for more details.